- 1 Dutch presence in the Dutch East Indies

 Records of births, marriages and deaths

-Information from the burgerlijke stand civil registry in the Dutch East Indies were published in various official almanacs, lists of names and address books that are often jointly categorized as 'Indisch Almanac'.
-In the Indo-European Almanac, which was published annually between 1815 and 1942, you will find, among other things, the names and positions of persons who held a societal position in the colony.
-Changes in the civil registry were also noted annually in the Almanac.
+Notifications from the civil registry in the Dutch East Indies were published in various official almanacs, lists of names and address books that are often jointly categorized as 'Indische Almanak'.
+In this Almanac, which was published annually between 1815 and 1942, you will find, among other things, the names and positions of persons who held a social position in the colony.
+Changes in the civil registry were also included annually .

-The use of records from the burgerlijke stand civil registry in the Indo-European almanacs certainly comes with some issues:
+The use of records from the civil registry in the Indo-European almanacs certainly comes with some issues:

-- The data from the civil registry in the Indo-European Almanac is less extensive than the original certificates.
+1. The data from the civil registry in the Indo-European Almanac are less extensive than the original certificates.
 For example, parents’ names are not recorded.
-In addition, the dates recorded do not also consist of the date on which the birth or death occurred but of the date on which these events were registered.
-Furthermore it is possible that, particularly in the early almanacs, the registration was of the date of baptism instead of the date of birth.
+In addition, the dates recorded do not always correspond with the date on which the birth or death occurred, but are dates on which these events were registered.
+Furthermore it is possible that, particularly in the early almanacs, the date of baptism was recorded rather than the date of birth.

-- The records that are in the Almanacs are not complete.
-Records can be missing because some registrars either failed to send them in on time to the compilers of the almanacs / lists of names / address books, or simply did not send them at all.
-It was also the case that the records relating to the last quarter of a year were missing, because, in the haste to have a publication ready for printing the compilers forgot to include them.
+2. The records included in the Almanacs are not complete.
+Records can be missing because registrars either failed to send them in on time to the compilers of the almanacs / lists of names / address books, or simply did not send them at all.
+Sometimes the records relating to the last quarter of a year are missing, because, in the haste to have a publication ready for printing, the compilers forgot to include them.

-- The place of a birth, marriage or death was sometime incorrect.
-The records in the almanac, lists of names and address books are listed by residency and department.
-The burgerlijke stand civil registries were held in the principal ??cities / towns of the residencies and departments.
-As a result the places in the Almanac often relate to the registration, not the occurrence.
-That is sometimes apparent when you ask for an identity card persoonskaart or for details from the Old Passport Archive.
+3. The place of a birth, marriage or death was sometime incorrect.
+The records in the almanacs, lists of names and address books are listed by residency and department.
+The register were kept in the main towns of the residencies and departments.
+As a result, the places in the Almanac often relate to the registration, not the occurrence.
+That is sometimes apparent when you request a personal record card or details from the Old Passport Archive.
 You are then given a place of birth that differs from what is entered in the record of the civil registry.

-- Not every (male) European was recorded on the list of inhabitants.
+4. Not every (male) European was included in the list of inhabitants.
 The address books contain an overview of European inhabitants (men, widows and some unmarried women) of the Dutch East Indies, arranged alphabetically by family name.
-If, for example you find in the Name List of 1880 the birth of a child with the family name A in Padang, it is tempting to look if the list of inhabitants of Padang includes someone with the family name A, and, if that is the case, to see that person as the father of the child in question.
+If, for example you find in the 1880 name list the birth of a child with the family name A in Padang, it is tempting to look if the list of inhabitants of Padang includes someone with the family name A, and, if that is the case, to consider that person to be the father of the child in question.
 You must be very careful about this, in view of the fact that the lists of inhabitants are incomplete.
-It was standard practice that military personnel were not included in these lists
+Military personnel, for exampel, were as a rule not included in these lists.

-Nonetheless, the records of the burgerlijke stand civil registry can also be very helpful.
-For example, you can sometimes find a complete family quite easily when at the same time a father officially recognized all his children and reported this fact to the civil registry.
-You know that they all belong to the same family – but not yet who the father was.
-When by other means you find out the name of one of the children, you can say with a great degree of certainty that the other recognized children were sons or daughters of his.
-However, there is a chance that they did have different mothers.
+Nonetheless, the records of the civil registry can be very helpful.
+For example, you can sometimes find a complete family quite easily when time a father officially recognized all his children at the same and reported this fact to the civil registry.
+You then know that they all belong to the same family – but not yet who the father was.
+When by other means you find out the name of father of one of the children, you can assume with quite a high degree of certainty that the other recognized children were also his .
+However, there is a possibility they had different mothers.

 'Lijst van nog in dienst zijnde ambtenaren'.
 Almanak en Naamlijst van Nederlandsch-Indie voor 1863.
 Batavia, 1863